 The North Dakota State Student Incentive Grant Program provides grants to North Dakota residents pursuing their undergraduate degree and who are attending a postsecondary institution in North Dakota.
-For full-time enrollment status, the grant for 2021-2022 is up to \$2,200 per year.
+For full-time enrollment status, the grant for 2023-2024 is up to \$1,375 per term.

-North Dakota State Indian Grant
+North Dakota State Native American Grant

-The North Dakota Indian Scholarship program assists American Indian students in obtaining a college education by providing scholarships.
+The North Dakota Native American Scholarship program assists Native American students in obtaining a college education by providing scholarships.
 This scholarship is based on scholastic ability and unmet financial need.